MixedEmotions/projectManager/README.md

 ## Usage

+You will need a compiled version of the MixedEmotions' orchestrator.
+You can compile one or download the latest version from the [releases tab](https://github.com/MixedEmotions/Orchestrator/releases) in that repository.

 Edit `orchestrator_launcher.py` so it matches the routes of your configuration.
 Then create a proper configuration for the MixedEmotions' Orchestrator.
 There is an example structure in the `conf/` folder.
 There are example service configurations in the `conf/restServices` and `conf/dockerServices` folders.